JurajNyiri/publications/TP-Link Tapo - Account Password Leak/README.md

 - 07.11.2023 - Received response from TP-Link
 - 10.11.2023 - TP-Link confirms the vulnerability
 - 11.04.2024 - TP-Link confirms fix for the vulnerability is ready
+- 13.12.2024 - TP-Link deploys an ability to turn on 3rd party compatibility, allowing external applications to work with Tapo devices again ([read more](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/releases/tag/6.0.0))
+- 16.12.2025 - TP-Link publishes CVE and security advisory